 Smaller RVs are easier to drive and park, but they also have less interior space.
 It’s an important balance to consider when choosing an RV that aligns with your travel plans and your comfort level while driving and parking.

-This is yet another reason why we always advise people to choose the smallest RV in which they think they can be comfortable.
+This is yet another reason we always advise people to choose the smallest RV they think they can be comfortable in.
 Not only do you need to be comfortable living in your home-on-wheels, but you also need to be comfortable driving it down the highway, maneuvering it in tight spaces, and backing and parking it.

 Weather Considerations

-Many people, especially those who are new to RVing, might not consider this when looking at potential new RVs.
-Consider the type of weather you plan to travel in and what will be important in all types of weather in those areas.
+Many people, especially those new to RVing, might not consider this when looking at potential RVs.
+Consider the type of weather you plan to travel in and what will be important in all kinds of weather in those areas.

 Budget